The Role of a Divorce Mediator: How They Can Help You and Your Spouse Reach an Agreement that Works

 Another benefit of mediation is that it gives both parties more control over the outcome.
 When a couple goes to court, the judge makes the final decision, which may not be in either party’s best interest.
 In mediation, both parties work together to devise a solution that works for them.
 This can lead to a more satisfactory outcome for both parties than letting a judge decide.

-Primarily because of the reduced acrimony, mediation is typically less expensive than a high conflict litigation.
+Mediation is typically less expensive than high-conflict litigation primarily because of the reduced acrimony.
 When both spouses are dedicated to moving forward and keeping their commitments, including scheduled meetings and completing homework on time, mediation can also be a faster process.

 Read: Understanding the Cost of CT Divorce Mediation